History of Neonatal-Perinatal Medicine COMMITTEE

 To prospectively record key events of Neonatal-Perinatal Medicine and to document the history of the Section on Perinatal Pediatrics and to educate section membership regarding the history of Perinatal-Neonatal Medicine

-These newly-updated archives comprise the oral histories, obtained through personal interviews of key personnel in the field of Neonatal Perinatal Medicine.
+These newly-updated archives comprise the oral histories obtained through personal interviews of key personnel in the field of Neonatal Perinatal Medicine.
+Drs.
 Larry and Carol Gartner have commenced this project and, to date, 15 oral history interviews have been conducted and transcribed.
 All future recordings will be digital.
 Once North American interviews have been completed, the Gartners, Dr. Avroy Fanaroff, and others on the Section History Committee will begin to interview neonatologists in the United Kingdom and Europe.